t-edson/SynFacilCompletion/README.md

 </Language>
 ```
-This is the simpler way for to define a list of words for the completion menu.
+This is the simpler way to define a list of words for the completion menu.
 It will be shown, when a key is pressed, if this option is enabled.

 There is some parameters to include on the tag <Completion>.
 They are: